So what is the difference between these designer roles and which UX role should I apply to?

 Developing and creating design systems is a different skill set, so you’ll want to check the role responsibilities for the job requirements.
 The Product Designer title is used at companies like Meta, LinkedIn, and Pinterest.

-If you’re looking to get into UX, you should feel comfortable apply to any of these job titles.
+If you’re looking to get into UX, you should feel comfortable applying to any of these job titles.
 The job requirements should list out anything specific you need to know that’s out of the scope of general responsibilities.

 Generally speaking, all of these roles will be similar in the day to day to work, with the exception of highly visual design focused responsibilities like design systems.